 Mr Raly Job Vellaniparambil MRCOphth, MRCSEd (Ophthal), Masters (Ophthalmology) has been a Specialty Doctor in Ophthalmology at Leighton since 2010.
 He did his initial training at St Johns Medical College, Bangalore and then worked at different hospitals in India (including a two and half years stint as single doctor in a remote leprosy hospital).
 He trained at various ophthalmology units in UK and did research on “cross linking of actin networks” in glaucomatous optic nerve and trabecular meshwork at Liverpool University during his glaucoma fellowship.
 He has special interest in glaucoma management including minimally invasive glaucoma surgery.
 He also does high volume and bilateral cataract surgery.
 Mr Job’s other subspecialty interests include medical retina, AMD, paediatric ophthalmology and lasers.

 Mr Sunjay Nanchahal MBBS, MS (Ophthalmology), DNB (Ophthalmology), FRCS, FRCOphth has been employed by Mid Cheshire Trust since July 2012 as a Locum Consultant before being appointed to his current post of Specialist Ophthalmologist in March 2017.
+He is a graduate of MAMC, New Delhi.
+He trained in ophthalmology at the 200-bedded Guru Nanak Eye Centre, New Delhi from 1985-93, including Higher Specialist Training(Registrarship) during which he was also involved in training of under and post graduates.
+He actively participated in the organisation of local and national examinations in Ophthalmology.
+Many of his close colleagues are also internationally renowned not just in Ophthalmology but also in other fields of Medicine.
 He has a specialist interest in Glaucoma, Children’s eye services and cataract, in which he was involved in implementing our current 1-stop cataract clinics in 2012.
 He is highly experienced in all areas of general ophthalmology.